 - Some riders complain of poor fitment

-Now the sound of the Pro Pipe, it’s got a pretty thick roar to i, which is pretty standard from a company like Vance and Hines, but if you’re a bagger rider and going on a tour, a loud exhaust can get a little annoying after a few hours of riding and personally it’s get on my nerves.
-Luckily you can purchase a separate baffle for the Pro Pipe to make it a lot quieter if that’s what you prefer.
+Now, let’s talk about the sound.
+The Pro Pipe has a pretty thick roar to it, standard for a company like Vance and Hines.
+But I’ve got to admit, as a bagger rider planning a long tour, a loud exhaust can wear on my nerves after a few hours.
+Thankfully, I discovered you can purchase a separate baffle for the Pro Pipe to make it quieter if needed.

 - Greatly improved torque